carmine560/trading-assistant/README.md

     # Close Long Position
     ('click', '315, 729'),           # Select the 'Repayment' tab.
     ('click', '628, 841'),           # Focus on the 'Share Size' text box.
-    ('press_hotkeys', 'ctrl, a'),    # Select an existing value.
+    ('press_hotkeys', 'ctrl, a'),    # Select the existing value.
     ('write_share_size',),           # Enter the calculated share size.
     ('click', '471, 935'),           # Click the 'Market Order' button.
     ('press_key', 'tab, 5'),         # Focus on the 'Sell Order' button.
     ('count_trades',),               # Count the number of trades for the day.
-    # Speak the number above and notify you of the readiness of a sell order.
+    # Speak the number above and notify you of the readiness of the sell order.
     ('speak_config', 'Variables', 'number_of_trades'),
     # Return the cursor to the previous position.
     ('back_to',)]